Author: Nina Evans, Researcher & Trainer in Public Health/19 September 2018

 With the current contention around further food fortification, this week’s blog discusses what fortification is, what products in the UK have added nutrients and what’s the debate surrounding it all.

 In an attempt to reduce micronutrient deficiencies in a total population, manufacturers can add nutrients to foods to enhance their nutrient content.
-This is known as food fortification.
+This is food fortification.

-Food fortification is not used solely to improve the nutritional status of a population, it is also used to minimise the effects of processing and to give a substitute food a similar nutritional value to its replacement.
+Food fortification is not used solely to improve the nutritional status of a population.
+It is also used to minimise the effects of processing.
+Also, to give a substitute food a similar nutritional value to its replacement.
 Food fortification, depending on the country, micronutrient or product, can be mandatory or voluntary.
 In the UK, flour (all wheat flour except wholemeal) and margarine have to be fortified by law.
 If manufactures voluntarily fortify foods, only permitted vitamins and minerals which are in their bioavailable form can be added.

 What foods are fortified in the UK?

 On a population-based scale, food fortification can be an effective way to ensure certain subgroups consume micronutrients they might otherwise be deficient in.
-However, fortified foods shouldn’t be eaten to replace poor nutrition and a nutrient dense, varied diet should always be favoured.
+However, fortified foods shouldn’t be eaten to replace poor nutrition.
+A nutrient dense, varied diet should always be favoured.
 In terms of an overall public health concern, nutrition is multifactorial and therefore not one singular intervention (such as food fortification) will eliminate the poor dietary habits of the UK population.

 1. World Health Organization. [no date].
 [Online].
 [Accessed on 18 September 2018].
 Available from: www.who.int/nutrition/topics/micronutrients/en